ryancouto/ShopUp/README.md

 ### Phase 4: CSS styling, JQuery Plugins, Google Maps (~1-2 days)
 I will begin CSS styling for the shop's show page, as well as the root page.
-I will also utilize a Jquery slideshow on the hsop show page to display associated pictures.
+I will also utilize a Jquery slideshow on the shop show page to display associated pictures.
 Additionally, I will show shop's locations through the google Maps API on their show page.